eaxum/clustta-docs/docs/guide/introduction.md

 Clustta operates just like your native file browser, providing a familiar and intuitive interface.
 However, beneath the surface, it boasts an array of enhanced features that simplify version control, backups, and collaboration.

 At its core, Clustta utilizes a unique CLST file structure to efficiently store and manage your project data and checkpoints.
 While offering a user-friendly Graphical User Interface (GUI) for easy navigation and interaction, Clustta also leverages a semi-decentralized architecture.
 This means your data is not solely reliant on a single central server, enhancing data security, accessibility, and resilience.
-For a more detailed technical overview, please refer to our developer documentation.
+For a more detailed technical overview, please refer to [Clustta architecture](./clustta-architecture.md#overview).

 ## ❓ Why Not ...?